leir4iks/leir4iks/README.md

 </div>

-## ❤️ Thank you for visiting my GitHub profile, have a nice day!
+## ❤️ Thanks for visiting my GitHub profile — hope you have an awesome day! 🌟